kannikakabilar/KanDash-AdvancedDashboard/README.md

 ```md
 > lsof -ti:3000 | xargs kill -9
 ```
-Go to the browser to this url: http://localhost:3000 or if you want to open it in a different device go to http://<ipaddress-where-program-is-running>:3000 and explore through the KanDash Advanced Dashboard React App.
+Go to the browser to this url: http://localhost:3000 or if you want to open it in a different device go to: <br /> http://[ipaddress-where-program-is-running]:3000 <br />
+and explore through the KanDash Advanced Dashboard React App.

 # Features

+# Concepts Learned

 # File Structure
 - The KanDash app was created using create-react-app.